Culverhouse College of Business

 The Culverhouse College of Business is the business school at the University of Alabama in Tuscaloosa, Alabama, United States.

-Established in 1919 as the School of Commerce and Business Administration, the school offers bachelor's, master's, and doctorate degrees, while also contributing to research in the field of business.
-The college is home to the Manderson Graduate School of Business, which offers advanced business degrees.
-As of fall 2023, a total of 10,005 students are enrolled in undergraduate and postgraduate programs.
+Established in 1919 as the School of Commerce and Business Administration, the college offers bachelor's, master's, and doctorate degrees.
+The college's graduate unit is the Manderson Graduate School of Business.

 History

 The Culverhouse College of Business was launched in 1919 as the School of Commerce and Business Administration by Lee Bidgood, the first dean of the school.
-The college underwent various transformations over the years, including the launch of the graduate program in 1924, leading to its current state.
-Notably, it was named in honor of Hugh Francis Culverhouse Sr. and his wife, Elsie Culverhouse, whose significant philanthropic contributions played an important role in the college's growth.
+The college underwent various transformations over the years, including the launch of the graduate program in 1924.
+The School of Commerce and Business Administration became a college in 1969 and renamed the College of Commerce and Business Administration.
+It was renamed Culverhouse College of Business in 2018 in honor of Hugh Francis Culverhouse Sr. and his wife, Elsie Culverhouse, whose significant philanthropic contributions played an important role in the college's growth.